 The Better Connections Program

-The companies enroll in the program.
-Together with program volunteers, contractors identify the ICT needs of the migrant workers residing in their accommodation.
-Refurbished hardware is delivered to sites upon the setup of an appropriate space to house this hardware.
-We have prepared a detailed guideline for employers on how to set up this ICT Facility.
+Migrant workers’ employers enroll in the program.
+Together with a program volunteer team, employers identify the ICT needs of the migrant workers residing in their accommodation.
+Refurbished hardware and Wi-Fi devices are then delivered to the sites upon the setup of an appropriate space to house it.
+Employers provide the space, basic furniture and utilities.

 Then training is delivered through a cascading model of knowledge delivered by a network of capable volunteers already enrolled in the program.
 The Ministry manages volunteers’ training sessions to prepare them with all required information.
 To ensure that the quality of training is up to standard the program partner Reach Out To Asia (ROTA) conducts pre-training surveys as well as six-month post training surveys on the users to measure the impact of the program on their lives.

 The Ministry collaborates with Qatar University’s Social & Economic Survey Research Institute (SESRI) to provide detailed analysis, studies and reports measuring the program impact on migrant workers lives in Qatar.